advanced-computer-lab-2023/YKHO-Pharmacy/README.md

 3. **Telemedicine Integration:**
    - Seamless integration for conducting real-time meetings and consultations between pharmacists, patients, and doctors.

-4. **Prescription Management:**
+4. **Prescription Ordering:**
-   - Electronic prescription system for doctors to issue and patients to receive prescriptions.
+   - Electronic prescription system for patient to issue and purchase medication.

 5. **Follow-up Reminders:**
    - Automated reminders for pharmacists to follow up on medicines that are out of stock.